pierg/rl_monitor/README.md

 The file utils.py provides a few functions which are designed to quickly adapt a simulator implementing a RL algorithm with a monitor and the result files.

+The file model_config.py contains the sizes of the neural networks (retrieved in ActorNetwork.py and CriticNetwork.py).
+The model_config_opponents.py file contains the sizes for the opponents.
+It is not used if you launch the agent as is, but the start.sh script uses it when you switch to opponents mode.

 You can plug any reward by naming the file reward.py and using the same name type of function.
-The one in this folder is using a LARVA monitor, with larva.py.
+The one in this folder is using a LARVA monitor, connecting with with larva.py.